gurpreetsinghmatharoo/ui-asset-documentation/README.md

 button_script(dialogButton, dialog_button_script);
 ```

-I first set the position and size for the dialog window, then create the elements, and add them in the panel.
-Then I'm initializing variables inside the button, to store the IDs of the panel & textfield, so that it knows which dialog elements it belongs to.
+I first set the position and size for the dialog window, then created the elements, and added them in the panel.
+Then I initialized variables inside the button, to store the IDs of the panel & textfield, so that it knows which dialog elements it belongs to.
 Then I'm assigning a script to the button.

 This is that script:
 ```